Tag Archives: death

 Poem by John Pavlovitz

-This past Friday Joey Feeks – of gospel duo Joey & Rory – died in her hometown of Alexandria, Indiana, ending her brave fight with terminal cancer at the age of 40.
+Joey Feeks – of gospel duo Joey & Rory – died in her hometown of Alexandria, Indiana, ending her brave fight with terminal cancer at the age of 40.
 Joey, beautiful and talented, was a woman of love and faith.
 She departed this world from the loving arms of her husband, Rory, into her Savior’s loving arms in heaven.
 Heaven is getting top-heavy.
 As I heard about her passing on the radio, I couldn’t help but cry.
-I was saddened because she had everything to want to live for.
-She had a devoted husband, and a two-year-old, along with a couple of older daughters, and of course family members.
+I was saddened because she had everything to live for.
+She had a devoted husband, a darling two-year-old, two older daughters, and, of course, loving family members.
 But God’s ways are higher than our ways.
 And God had other plans for her.
-When we don’t understand God’s ways, we shall continue to trust in His will for our lives.
+When we don’t understand God’s ways, we shall continue to trust His will for our lives.

 Joey Feeks will be missed by many.